canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/import-local-vm-to-aws.rst

-Importing a local Ubuntu VM to AWS
+Import a local Ubuntu VM into AWS
 ==================================

-This document will guide you to import local virtual machines to AWS.
+This document will guide you to import local virtual machines (VMs) to AWS.
-Please refer to the official `AWS Documentation`_ for more details.
+Please refer to the official `AWS Documentation: Import your VM as an image`_ for more details.

 Requirements
 ------------